BMW iX3 interior, dashboard & comfort

 The iX3 in M Sport trim comes with 19-inch aerodynamic wheels, heated front sports seats and steering wheel, and a panoramic sunroof.
 M Sport Pro cars get a 20-inch alloy wheels, head-up display, a Harman Kardon stereo, gesture control for the infotainment, plus safety and convenience features like self-parking, automatic high-beam headlights and BMW’s Driving Assistant Professional.

-The manufacturer has also added an interesting system that lets iPhone users install a 'digital key' on their device in place of an actual key.
+The manufacturer has also added an interesting system that lets iPhone users install a 'digital key' on their device in place of a physical key.
 These digital keys can be shared with friends and even loaded with restrictions on the car's speed, power or maximum music volume level – perfect for a parent lending their car to a young driver in the family.

 Infotainment, apps & sat nav